trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 If no optional arguments are needed, you can simply pass in `null`/`nil` as the `Opts` argument, which will result in defaults being used for all the options.

+Note that in some circumstances, some options may be required (e.g. if an issuer requires a PIN).
+See the documentation for the particular function/method for more information.

 ## Error Handling

 Errors from Wallet-SDK come in a structured format that can be (optionally) parsed, allowing for individual fields to be accessed.